- Every UK company must have a registered office address in its country of incorporation, and it appears on the public Companies House register.

 The risks include:

-- Late filing penalties for your confirmation statement and annual accounts stack up while you are unaware
+- Late filing penalties for confirmation statements and accounts build up while you are unaware

-- In serious cases, Companies House can begin the process of striking off your company for failure to respond to correspondence
+- Companies House can begin striking the company off for failing to respond to correspondence

 Do non-UK residents need a UK registered office address?

-Every company incorporated in the UK must have a UK registered office address, regardless of where the director or shareholders live.
-There are no exceptions for overseas founders or non-resident directors.
+Every company incorporated in the UK must have a UK registered office address, regardless of where its directors or shareholders live.
+There is no overseas exemption, and a non-resident director cannot use an address in their home country.

-This is one of the first practical steps for anyone setting up a UK company from abroad.
-A registered office service solves the problem immediately without requiring a physical presence in the UK.
+This is one of the first practical hurdles for anyone setting up a UK company from abroad.
+A registered office service solves it immediately, with no need for a physical presence in the UK.
+Our guide to starting a UK company as an overseas resident covers what else you need to plan for.

 How Sleek helps with your registered office address